kevhall23/CubeCarve/README.md

  ![cubecarve future](cubecarve-future.png)

- The white circle corresponds to the resolved continuum source, and the orange circles are the unresolved sources.
-I hope to release this update soon!
+ The white circle corresponds to the resolved continuum source (e.g. galaxy), and the orange circles are the unresolved (star/quasar) sources.

  If you have interest in collaborating, or want to suggest ways to improve this code, please feel free to reach out!